learn-co-curriculum/javascript-fetch-lab/README.md

 ## Introduction

-In this lab we're going to use `fetch` to get data from Github, fork a repository, and post issues to our forked repository.
+In this lab we're going to use `fetch` to get data from GitHub, fork a repository, and post issues to our forked repository.

 Using `fetch` to get remote data after using `XMLHttpRequest` is a